ucb-art/laygo/README.md

     **For BWRC users,** default setup files for various technologies are provided under proper NDAs.

-4. Now you can run a toy example.
+4. Now you are ready to run a toy script and generate a simple nand gate layout.
     Launch ipython and run the GDS tutorial script [quick_start_GDS.py](https://github.com/ucb-art/laygo/blob/master/quick_start_GDS.py).
     ```
     $ start_bag.sh    (or ipython)